 I currently work as a counsellor in private practice in Bath, and as Staff Counsellor (for NHS Hospital Trust, University and College).

-With a professional background in visual communication and design research, I have over 25 years of experience as visual translator of people's inner workings, such as the felt experience of chronic pain, serious illness or living with disabilities.
+With a professional career in visual communication and design research, I have over 30 years of experience as visual translator of, among others, people's inner workings such as the felt experience of chronic pain, serious illness or living with disabilities.

 Visual translation is a specific expertise in empathetic listening and clarifying the clients words through imaging.
 This way of externalising people's inner processes (whether they are ideas, feelings or thoughts) into an image is a delicate and dynamic communication tool that can aid the therapeutic process, and is available in our work together if you would like to take advantage of it.